awsdocs/aws-freertos-docs/doc_source/device-tester-for-freertos-ug.md

 ### Download AWS IoT Device Tester for Amazon FreeRTOS<a name="download-dev-tester-afr"></a>

 Every version of Amazon FreeRTOS has a corresponding version of AWS IoT Device Tester for performing qualification tests\.
-Download the appropriate version of AWS IoT Device Tester from [](#dev-test-versions-afr)\.
+Download the appropriate version of AWS IoT Device Tester from [AWS IoT Device Tester for Amazon FreeRTOS Versions](#dev-test-versions-afr)\.

 Extract AWS IoT Device Tester into a location on the file system where you have read and write permissions\.
 Due to a path length limitation, on Microsoft Windows, extract AWS IoT Device Tester into a root directory like C:\\ or D:\\\.